chami98/Haulmatic-Task/README.md

 3. Run `npm install` to install dependencies.
 4. Run `npm start` to start the Node.js server.

+## Unit Tests

+Unit tests for the back end functionality are implemented using Jest.
+To run the tests:

+1. Navigate to the `server/local functions/unit_tests` directory.
+2. Run `npx jest` to execute the unit tests.

 ## Repository Structure

 - `/client`: Contains the Front End code.
 - `/server`: Contains the Back End code.